 All things fasting

 Fasting is an amazing practice that in MY opinion, is underutilized in the United States.
-In the last decade however, fasting, particularly intermittent fasting, has become more popular as more are becoming educated on it's therapeutic benefits such as weight loss, longevity, and immunity.
+In the last decade however, fasting, particularly intermittent fasting, is becoming more popular as more are learning about it's therapeutic benefits such as weight loss, longevity, and improved immune system functioning.
 Many other studies have shown it's anti-cancer, anti-aging, and cardiovascular system benefits.
 Fasting is not the same as "starving yourself".
 It is the planned, and short-termed absence of food in order to bring about benefits on the cellular level.
 Sure, a large number of people use fasting for weight loss, but there are just too many benefits that come with it to label it only as a weight loss strategy.
 Discovering fasting was the best thing to happen to me.
 Learning that it was natural, safe, and effective was all I needed to begin practicing this way of life.
 I had to learn a lot first.
 I'm never one to just jump into something without feeling 100% comfortable, informed, and genuinely supported.

 I became interested in intermittent fasting when I was looking for videos that explained if it was okay to skip dinner.
 I was about 4 months pregnant at this time when I had this aversion to any food after about 3pm.
 Eating only between 8am-3pm was my eating window, and it felt very natural.
-Eating this way for the vast majority of my pregnancy resulted in minimal weight gain (I gained 5 lbs during my entire pregnancy, and lost 11lbs the day after delivery) and normal blood glucose.
+Eating this way for the vast majority of my pregnancy resulted in minimal weight gain.
+But, I was obese, (I gained 5 lbs during my entire pregnancy, and lost 11lbs the day after delivery) and had a normal blood glucose throughout.

 A Little 101

-A true fast for therapeutic purposes, is when you pretty much abstain for food long enough to raise human growth hormone, and have your body operate without continuous reliance on ingested food.
+A true fast for therapeutic purposes, is when you pretty much abstain for food long enough to raise human growth hormone, lower baseline insulin and have your body operate without continuous reliance on ingested food.
 This process may take you anywhere from 12-18 hours.
-At this point, all food that has been consumed has completed digestion and now your body is looking for an alternative fuel source: fat and ketones.
+At this point, all food that has been consumed has completed digestion, basal (baseline) insulin is low and now your body is looking for an alternative fuel source: stored glucose.

-During my fasts, I only drink water and black coffee, and do not consume anything else, including artificial sweeteners, dairy, or broth.
+During my fasts, I only drink water and black coffee, tea occasionally (look out for sweetened flavored teas, they can cause an insulin response) and do not consume anything else, including artificial sweeteners, dairy, or broth.
 I do occasionally add salt or other electrolytes to my fluids to maintain proper hydration.